Palatal Expansion in Wakefield and Westerly, RI

 Caring for Your Expanders

-• Swish or use a small brush to remove food from above the expander
+• Use a swishing motion or a small brush to effectively remove any food particles trapped above the expander.

-• If you have a removable expander, brush and rinse it each time it’s removed
+• If your child has a removable expander, make sure to brush and rinse it thoroughly each time it’s removed to maintain cleanliness and hygiene.

 Frequently Asked Questions